gyng/betabot/README.md

 Features network adapters and plugin framework goodies (database ORM, web hooks, settings, install).

-Has full IRC and basic Slack and Discord support.
+Has full IRC and basic Slack, Discord, and Matrix (unencrypted) support.
 Some useful plugins are also included.
-Not all included plugins support Slack and Discord right now.
+Not all included plugins support Slack, Discord, or Matrix right now.

 ## Installation